A-I-nstein/rust_nRF52833/f1_real_time_timer/README.md

 The following nrf-hal implementations are available in the examples folder:
 - A complete real-time timer with start, stop and reset controls.
+- A whack-a-mole game that measure the user's response time.